Cleehill: Sport

 The village has a football club called Clee Hill United, who play their home games at Knowle Sports Ground, the highest venue in the Mercian Regional Football League at an elevation of 950 ft.

 Climate

 Although Cleehill has an oceanic climate like the rest of the U.K., it is slightly different to surrounding areas in certain months of the year and snowfall is more common in winter because of the high elevation.

 Compared with the nearest Met Office weather station of Shobdon, Cleehill has colder maximum temperatures year-round, however minimum temperatures are warmer every month of the year except March and April, probably because of the reduced amount of sunshine the village receives compared to nearby areas.

 Sunshine amounts are suppressed compared with nearby areas; Cleehill receives less sunshine than Shobdon in every month of the year except January.

 Cleehill is also drier than surrounding areas with the exception of the months of April–July, when the village receives more rainfall.
 Precipitation tends to be heavier than in Shobdon, reflected in the reduced number of rainy days.

+Between 1966 and 1971, the highest recorded temperature was 26.3 °C on 7 July 1970, and the lowest was -8.4 °C on 9 December 1967.